Agents of Mayhem

 Agents of Mayhem is a 2017 action-adventure game developed by Volition and published by Deep Silver.
-The game was released for PlayStation 4, Windows, and Xbox One in August 2017.
-The game's themes are based on Saturday-morning cartoons and superhero films.
-It is set in a parallel universe of Volition's Saints Row series, and includes several plot and character crossovers.
+It was released for the PlayStation 4, Windows, and Xbox One in August 2017.
+The game's themes are based on Saturday-morning cartoons and superhero films, and its story takes place in a parallel universe to Volition's Saints Row series, incorporating several plot and character crossovers.

 Agents of Mayhem received mixed reviews from critics; it was generally praised for its humor, characters and combat, but criticized for its repetitiveness.
-The game had sold 300,000 units by February 2018 and was a commercial disappointment, which lead to layoffs at Volition.
+The game sold 300,000 units by February 2018 and was a commercial disappointment, which lead to layoffs at Volition.

 Gameplay

-Agents of Mayhem is an action-adventure open world game played from a third-person perspective.
-The game features twelve agents, and players can choose any three to complete missions and explore the world.
+Agents of Mayhem is an action-adventure game played from a third-person perspective and set in an open world based on Seoul, South Korea.
+The game features fifteen playable characters, called "agents", and players can choose any three to complete missions and explore the world.

-Each agent has their own unique play-style and abilities.
+Each agent has their own unique playstyle and abilities.
 For instance, Hardtack uses a shotgun as his primary weapon, while Hollywood utilizes his assault rifle.
-As players deal damage to enemies with their weapons, players accumulate points that will fill up a bar.
+As players deal damage to enemies with their weapons, they accumulate points that will fill up a bar.
 When the bar is filled, players can utilize the agents' Mayhem abilities, which are superpower moves that greatly aid the player in combat.
-Different agents have different mayhem abilities.
-For example, Fortune can use her drone, GLORY to stun enemies, while Hollywood can trigger massive explosions around him.
+Different agents have different Mayhem abilities; for example, Fortune can use her drone, GLORY, to stun enemies, while Hollywood can trigger massive explosions around him.
 Players can switch between the three agents they have selected freely, and experiment with different combinations of agents to see which trio of characters suit their playstyle the most.
 Movement in the game is fast.
 The agents can triple-jump around the city or use cars to traverse the game's world.

-In addition to the main campaign missions, there are also unlock missions, which unlock new agents for players to control, and personal missions, which delve into the back-story of these agents.
+In addition to the main campaign missions, there are also unlock missions, which unlock new agents for players to control, and personal missions, which delve into the backstory of these agents.
 Different agents will have different personalities, and their responses to in-game events vary.
 As the player progresses in the game, the agents will gain experience points, cash, skills, new gadgets, and mods that enhance their combat efficiency.
 There are also cosmetic customization options for the agents and weapons featured in the game.